 Dana spoke about how she became a mediator between her son and his teacher, only after coming to fully understand the situation at hand; at first, she automatically sided with the teacher, but after clarifying things with her son, she gained a broader perspective and sought out the best way to deal with the issue.

 I had a situation with my son’s nature teacher. ...
-He told her he needed to use the bathroom and she told him: ‘You cannot go to the bathroom.’ ...
+He told her he needed to use the bathroom and she told him: “You cannot go to the bathroom.” ...
 Towards the end of the class, he felt like his bladder was about to burst.
-He said to her, ‘I want to know the reason you won’t let me go’. ...
+He said to her, “I want to know the reason you won’t let me go.” ...
 My first instinct was to defend the teacher, actually. ...
 Later when I talked to my son, he presented it from the child’s perspective. ...
 I stopped myself and connected to where he was, and started to approach it from a different angle.

 For these interviewees, the advocacy role is particularly challenging, because they have a sense of internal resonance and understanding with the teacher that their child is clashing with.
 However, their unique position can enable them to mediate between the teacher and their own child, to help the two sides understand one another’s perspective.